ozum/pg-generator/README.md

 -----------
     spgen [options]
-    -h, --host [host]           IP address or host name of the database server -pr, --port [port]          Port of database server to connect -d, --database [database]   Database name
+    -h, --host [host]           IP address or host name of the database server --port [port]           Port of database server to connect -d, --database [database]   Database name
     -u, --user [user]           Username to connect to database -p, --password [password]   Password to connect to database -s, --schema [schema]       Comma separated names of the database schemas -o, --output [output]       Output folder
-    -c, --config [config]       Path of the configuration file
+    -c, --config [config]       Path of the configuration file --nolog                 No log output
+        --resetConfig           Reset configuration.
+(Side-step.
+Not for production.)

 * Fully documented.
 (JSDoc HTML files are under doc directory)
 * No Dependencies On Generated Files